Help with funding

 If you aren’t eligible for local authority funding, or need it topped up from another source, there are a number of charities, trusts and benevolent associations that may be able to help you depending on your condition and circumstances.
 These include:

-- MS Society: The MS Society has a Short Breaks and Activities Fund and a Carers Fund for people and carers with MS. To find out more contact the MS Society Grants Team on 020 8438 0700 or email email@example.com.
+- MS Society: The MS Society offers Health and Wellbeing Grants and Carers Grants for people with MS and their carers.
+To find out more contact the MS Society Grants Team on 020 8438 0700 or email firstname.lastname@example.org.

 - MS Research and Relief Fund: The MS Research and Relief Fund provide grants for people with MS which can be used for respite care.
 For further details visit www.ms-researchandrelief.org or phone 01670 505829.